-I get asked every once in a while to speak at Graduation ceremonies at churches.
-I really, really enjoy the chance to do so, as it’s such a time of great potential for graduates.
+I get asked every once in a while to speak to graduating seniors at Graduation ceremonies in churches.
+I really, really enjoy the chance to do so, as it’s such a time of great potential for graduating seniors.
 But like all big events, it’s almost impossible for graduates to realize the importance of the moment while they are in it.
 We didn’t.

-And so, I usually try and challenge graduates to step-back from moment, almost trying to remove themselves and observe it as if they were someone looking at it from the outside.
+And so, I usually try and challenge graduating seniors to step-back for a moment, almost trying to remove themselves and observe it as if they were someone looking at it from the outside.
 I challenge them to consider the impact their lives will make, and how much of that will be shaped by what they do in the next months and years.

-I then tried to leave them with some practical advice.
+I then tried to leave these graduating seniors with some practical advice.
 I tried to answer the “how” of living a life that matters, a life that ultimately makes a difference.
 I broke it down into three points.
 I thought I’d share them with you in case you wanted to pass them along to a graduate you know.

 To live a life that matters, we must: